Munaf Kapadia: Introduction

 Munaf Kapadia (born 22 November 1988) is an Indian entrepreneur and author of the book How I Quit Google to Sell Samosas published by HarperCollins India.
 He is the founder of The Bohri Kitchen a food venture started by Kapadia and his mother in 2014.
 He was included in Forbes magazine's 30 under 30 list in 2017 for turning his mum's home cooked food into a renowned brand.

-Munaf holds an MBA in marketing at SVKM's NMIMS and spent 4 years at as Aacount analyst at Google India.
+Munaf holds an MBA in marketing at SVKM's NMIMS and spent 4 years as Account analyst at Google India.
 In 2015, he quit his job at Google India to become the full time CEO of The Bohri Kitchen.
 The Bohri Kitchen began as a supper club run by Munaf and his mother that catered homemade Bohri food to guests in a sit-down experience at their home in Colaba.
 In 2017, Kapadia won the reality TV show Grilled, produced by Fox Life.
 In the same year he raised seed funding to set up cloud kitchens that would deliver Bohri food under The Bohri Kitchen brand.

 In 2019, The Bohri Kitchen had five outlets across Mumbai.
 In 2020, HarperCollins India commissioned Munaf to write a book on his entrepreneurial journey, learnings and experiences running the Bohri Kitchen.
 The book – How I Quit Google to Sell Samosas, released worldwide in April 2021.